BZoennchen/supercollider-book/chapters/sounddesign/math/fourier-series.md

 Except for pathological functions, any periodic function can be represented by a *Fourier series (FS)* that converges.
 Convergence of *Fourier series* means that as more and more harmonics from the series are summed, each successive partial *Fourier series sum* will better approximate the function, and will equal the function with a potentially infinite number of harmonics.

-Still, we did not proof for completeness, that is, that we really can represent **all** periodic function in this way.
+Still, we did not prove completeness, that is, that we really can represent **all** periodic functions in this way.
 For that one has to prove that our orthogonal functions are in fact a *complete basis* for $L^2([0,T])$, meaning that if a function $h$ is orthogonal to all our basis, it follows that $f = 0$ (in $L^2$)!
 We will not prove this because it is not important for our application but it is true.
 If you want to have a look you can find a proof [here](https://ocw.mit.edu/courses/es-1803-differential-equations-spring-2024/mites_1803_s24_fourier_complete.pdf?utm_source=chatgpt.com).
-I hope I could you provide a good intuition.
+I hope I could provide you with a good intuition.

 ```{admonition} Fourier Theorem
 :name: theorem-fourier-synthesis